Documentation

 Deploy targets: [[deploy]]

-Each [[deploy]] block places the app on one supervisor and may override the runtime and inject env for that target only:
+Each [[deploy]] block places the app on one supervisor and may inject env for that target only:

 [[deploy]]